 This page will allow you to restart your router.
 After restarting, please wait for several seconds to let the system come up.
-If you would like to reset all configurations to factory default settings, please check the following box on.
+If you would like to reset all configuration changes to the factory default settings, please check the box below and then click the Restart button.

-□ Reset to factory default settings
+☐ Reset to factory default settings